AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/facebook-ads.md

 ![](../assets/Facebook_Logo.png)

 You did your research, you created your ads, you launched your campaign on Facebook.
-Now it\'s time to analyze your ad spend data and see if your money is being spent effectively.
+Now it's time to analyze your ad spend data and see if your money is being spent effectively.
 Using your ad spend data, you can [measure campaign ROI by marrying your advertising cost and the customer lifetime value (CLV)](../data-analyst/analysis/roi-ad-camp.md) of users acquired from your campaigns.

 Connecting your Facebook ad data to MBI is a simple three-step process: